christaylorcodes/ConnectWiseManageAPI/Docs/Update-CWMCompanyContact.md

 ```

 ### -Value
-The value of that operation.
+The value you want to set the property to.

 ```yaml
 Type: Object